-Account-based marketing is arguably one of the most effective sales and marketing strategies for B2B companies that need to build an accelerated pipeline of high-value deals, get buy-in from multiple decision-makers and increase win rates and deal sizes.
+Account-based marketing is arguably one of the most effective sales and marketing strategies for companies that aim to close more high-value deals.

 Read on to learn more about why your IoT company should implement an account-based marketing (ABM) strategy in 2021.

 IoT is a technology that can be applied to many different fields and is usually categorized into Consumer IoT, industrial IoT, Healthcare IoT, and Governmental IoT.

 This makes ABM an ideal strategy for acquiring customers for IoT companies, as it helps you to target large key accounts or accounts in a specific industry.